 Project management is a risky endeavor and a lot can go wrong.
 Even the best project managers fail to spot an upcoming risk sometimes.

 The project management book by Josephs and Rubenstein emphasizes that anything that can go wrong will go wrong.
 And it is the project manager’s job to make sure they foresee all the risks, eliminate as many of them as possible, and create a mitigation plan for the rest.
 Changes late in the project life cycle threaten success, so the authors share many ways to avoid them.

 The book also tells us that project success depends on the team’s attitude and actions more than it does on the tools and techniques.
+To make your teamwork easy you shold use collaborative tools for work.
 And, therefore, it is essential to build a team of high performers with the right ethics.